 A: These are long lasting tools which should out last most of us.
 However if for some reason you are unhappy with your tool we offer a no quibble 25-year guarantee.
 We will refund or replace any unused tool.
 We will also repair or replace any faulty tool.
 Of course this excludes normal wear and tear.
 The handles and shafts are guaranteed for two years, and we also supply replacements.(This applies to the UK only)

 A: The handles of the small tools have been treated with a single coating of oil.
 The larger tools have bare wood shafts.
-It is good practice to oil the handles yourself from time to time and store the tools out of the rain and direct sunlight.
+It is good practice to oil the handles yourself from time to time.
+You can use teak oil, linseed oil, Danish oil, Tung oil, whichever you prefer.
+Store the tools out of the rain and direct sunlight, as both will shorten the life of the wood.
 Do not wash the handles, as the water will cause the wood to shrink as it dries.
-We give a free bottle of teak oil with each order of two or more large tools (UK only).

 A: Earthworms are annelids, a different family from slugs and snails (molluscs).
 Annelids have haemoglobin just as we and other mammals do, whereas molluscs such as slugs and snails have haemocyanin, based on copper.